ankschoubey/old-blog/_posts/2022-10-27-domain-vs-framework-development.md

 The impact that framework developers have is much bigger than any domain developer.

 For example, Spring Native speeds up load time for spring boot applications from 2.8 seconds to .3 seconds.
-That's a very big performance difference that every developer in the world can adopt just by adding a maven package.
+Every developer can adopt a huge performance difference just by adding a maven package.

-Similarly: an algorithm like Dikshtra's Shortest Path has had a much bigger impact than the work of most application developers.
+Similarly: an algorithm like Dikshtra's Shortest Path has had a much more significant impact than the work of most application developers.

-Though many algorithms are usually invented to solve domain problems and become part of a framework when it gets abstracted.
+Domain problems lead to the need for new algorithms, which eventually becomes part of a framework when it gets abstracted.

 Frameworks like Spring Boot, Platforms like Kubernetes and Cloud Provides like AWS have had a much higher impact than any individual.